infraweavers/monitoring-agent/README.md

 ### About

-MAMA aims to be a flexible, easy to maintain monitoring agent that works cross platform.
-It is currently in active development and an official release candidate should be available soon.
+Aiming to be an easy to maintain monitoring agent that works cross platform, it is currently in active development.

 ### Example of current usage: